gzardini/course-CRA/modules/perception-fundamentals/docs/03-exercises/01_augmented_reality.md

 * Put the robot in the middle of the calibration pattern.
 * Run the node `augmented_reality` with map file `calibration_pattern.yaml`.

-(Adjust the position until you get perfect match of reality and augmented reality.)
+(Adjust the position of your Duckiebot until you get a decent match of reality and augmented reality.)

 ### Situation 2: Lane

 * Put the robot in the middle of a lane.
 * Run the node `augmented_reality` with map file `lane.yaml`.

-(Adjust the position until you get a perfect match of reality and augmented reality.)
+(Adjust the position of your Duckiebot of your Duckiebot until you get a decent match of reality and augmented reality.)

 ### Situation 3: Intersection

 * Put the robot at a stop line at a 4-way intersection in Duckietown.
 * Run the node `augmented_reality` with map file `intersection_4way.yaml`.

-(Adjust the position until you get a perfect match of reality and augmented reality.)
+(Adjust the position of your Duckiebot until you get a decent match of reality and augmented reality.)

 ### Submission